San Diego Center City Urban Sustainability Program

-Seattle Sustainable Neighborhoods Assessment Project (SSNAP), City of Seattle
+Seattle Sustainable Neighborhoods Assessment Project (SSNAP) Client: City of Seattle

 The Seattle Sustainable Neighborhoods Assessment Project (SSNAP) is a data driven study conducted in the summer of 2014 by Steinbrueck Urban Strategies to evaluate the results of Seattle’s 1994 – 2014 Comprehensive Plan: Toward a Sustainable Seattle.
 Ten representative urban villages experiencing growth and change were assessed through the lens of 22 sustainability indicators.
 The SSNAP study’s report findings and conclusions are intended to inform the city’s next 20 year comprehensive plan, Seattle 2035.

 Seattle's Pike Place Market is the city "genius loci" and treasured heirloom.
 Completion of the MarketFront project fulfilled the 40-year vision of the 1971 Urban Renewal Plan for reuniting a centrally located yet underutilized three-quarter acre site with the central waterfront.
 The Pike Place Market Preservation and Development Authority (PDA) hired Steinbrueck Urban Strategies to assist the PDA Council in the formulation of a shared vision for the historic market and its future connections to the central waterfront.
 Steinbrueck provided pre-design and site analysis, development potential, strategic planning, building program components, preservation guidelines and design review support, and community facilitation.
 The MarketFront project was designed by Miller Hull Architects and completed a crucial component of the city's emerging waterfront plan and linkages to future pedestrian friendly waterfront promenade below the market.
 Steinbrueck's early groundwork, through design development was critical to the successful completion of the highly complex urban infill project.